What Is the Best Kind of Bathtub to Get?

 If you’re looking for a material that will last, this would be it.
 Cast iron tubs are made by pouring molten iron into a mold of the desired shape.
 Then smoothed and coated with a thick layer of enamel.
-A cast-iron tub is a higher-end option, but it is an investment that will really last with superior durability.
+A cast-iron tub is a higher-end option.
+However, it is an investment that will last and has superior durability.
 The enamel is resistant to chipping and scratching and it can be resurfaced.

-It’s probably the most durable tub available, and the finish is resistant to chipping, scratching and denting, as well as most types of chemicals.
+It’s probably the most durable tub available.
+The finish is resistant to chipping, scratching and denting, as well as most types of chemicals.
 There are a number of different colors available, and there’s a richness to cast iron that’s hard to match.
 These timeless looking tubs have excellent heat retention due to their heavy material.

-On the downside, these tubs are extremely heavy and require extra labor — and often extra floor reinforcement for wood floors — to install.
+On the downside, these tubs are extremely heavy and require extra labor.
+Some require extra floor reinforcement for wood floors to install.
 They’re also typically going to be among the most expensive tubs on the market in each of their respective categories.

 Cast iron bathtubs can also be purchased as soaking tubs (as opposed to a bathing tub).
 They are available in jet bath, air bath, air/jet bath, and 2-person configurations.

 Cast Polymer tubs . . .
 Typically cost $3,000+ retail; size and style are almost unlimited.